 Additional operational guidelines and management considerations are contained in the AIWFMP and/or in Unit Fire Management Plans and will be included in the decision documentation in WFDSS.

-Additional information regarding WFDSS is located in Alaska Agency Administrators LibraryAppendix C of the .
+Additional information regarding WFDSS is located in the Alaska Agency Administrators Library under section C. WFDSS.

-Cooperation

 Table 5: Alaska WFDSS Approval Authorities